lragudo/queer-christian-64ba3/src/pages/index.md

           - Lorem ipsum

           - dolor sit amet
-      - question: 'What does it mean to love '
+      - question: 'What does it mean to love God and '
         answer: >-
           ## Lorem ipsum